Aging is aging, right? Conventional wisdom might say so.

 While the evidence-based science and the experience of Cenegenics physicians remains unmatched, another key difference of the Cenegenics program that delivers results for our patients is our close monitoring and consultation.
 Patients receive unlimited consultations with their full Cenegenics clinical team, including a Cenegenics age management doctor and clinical specialists in nutrition and exercise.

 New patients often engage in a weekly dialogue with their clinical team to discuss progress, experience, and how they are feeling so modifications can be made, as needed, to optimize the program.
-The Cenegenics physician will prescribe ongoing lab work to closely monitor the body’s response to the custom-prescribed nutraceuticals and hormone supplementation, if needed, and make adjustments accordingly.
+The Cenegenics physician will provide ongoing lab work to closely monitor the body’s response to the customized recommendations of nutraceuticals and hormone supplementation, if needed, and make adjustments accordingly.

 Patients will have an annual reevaluation so that we can closely monitor and manage their progress towards their healthy aging goals and identify any emerging risk factors for proactive intervention.